grz0zrg/fsynth/README.md

 Also inspired by [Shadertoy](https://www.shadertoy.com)

-For any questions, the main forum is available [here](https://quiet.fsynth.com/)
+For any questions, a message board is available [here](https://quiet.fsynth.com/)